cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 :parking: _Property_ **Consistent transaction classes**: For any transaction `tx`, and any two correct nodes $p$ and $q$ that receive `tx` for the first time,
-$p$ and $q$ MUST have the same the set of transaction classes and their relative priority and configuration, as long as `tx` has not been included in a block.
+$p$ and $q$ MUST have the same set of transaction classes and their relative priority and configuration, as long as `tx` has not been included in a block.

 > TODO: Do we really need to require that the `tx` hasn't been decided?
 Isn't it adding complexity for nothing?